August 3, 2022

 - Frozen evaporator coils

-- Bubbling or hissing air conditioner sounds
+- Dripping or hissing air conditioner noises

-- Sweet smell near the air conditioner
+- Sweet smell close to the air conditioner

 5. Water Leak